llpeterson/e2e/rtp.md

 > Even though it's been overtaken by a plethora of commercial
 > products, we use `vat` as a running example in this section
-> precisely because it is not a commercial product, and so is easy
-> for us to describe.
-The principles remain the same, which makes
-> sense when you consider that `vat` was the application that
+> because it was the application that introduced interactive real-time
-> introduced interactive real-time functionality into the Internet in
-> the first place.
+> functionality into the Internet in the first place.

 Streaming applications typically deliver audio or video streams from a server to a client and are typified by such commercial products as